sibibiju/movie-browsing-app/README.md

 - The app is built using Node.js & Express Framework.
 - Mongoose is used to connect to the database.
 - The application supports Github Oauth login.
-- User details & the movies added to the user's watchlist are stored in the Mongo database.
+- User details & the movies added to the user's watchlist are stored in the MongoDB database.
 - API routes are defined for browsing the movies, searching & getting details of a particular movie.
 TMDB APIs are used for this purpose.

 ## Getting Started